muhsinaldemir/reactions-for-github-issues/README.md

 ![reactions-for-github-issues-explain](https://user-images.githubusercontent.com/38760332/169728520-dacb7aa9-25b1-4e4d-b7b7-569e7792f2f9.gif)

 ## Installation
-Chrome Webstore and Add-ons for Firefox soon.
+:zap:	Chrome Webstore and Add-ons for Firefox soon.

-For now you can try this extension for Google Chrome with the development steps explained below.
+For now you can try this extension for Google Chrome with the steps below.

+1. Clone / Fork this repo
+2. Visit chrome://extensions in your browser
+3. Enable developer mode
+4. Click load unpacked and select dist folder in the prompt that is displayed
+5. The extension should now be loaded, go to a Github issue page and see the project in action

 ## How to use
 Clone this repo and follow the development steps explained below.